YoRyan/mailrise/README.rst

 password to each of your Linux boxes!

     "After a few very negative experiences with mail providers and their detection of spam accounts in the last year...
-Fuck email.
+F––k email.
 I will never set up a mail account for notifications.
 And with Mailrise I don't have to anymore!"